karmaniverous/stan/.stan/system/stan.system.md

 - Renames: prefer delete+add (two hunks) unless a simple `diff --git` rename applies cleanly.
 - Binary: do not include binary patches.
 - Chat wrappers: provide only the diff content.
 If you must include prose, ensure the first fenced code block is the diff; STAN extracts the first valid diff it finds.
-- Fences: never include the 10‑backtick chat fences inside the patch; they are for presentation only.

 # Inputs (Source of Truth)